Question: How do I compare two moisturizers when I am acne-prone?

 What should I do before buying this product?

 Scan both ingredient lists in Rico.
-Use the product-fit read to choose the one that makes more sense for your skin concern, routine, and texture tolerance.
+Use the Skin Fit read to choose the one that makes more sense for your skin concern, routine, and texture tolerance.

 What if this product does not look like a good fit?